Program overview

 Career Options

-Graduates of the Master of Public Health with Specialization in Indigenous and Northern Health can pursue various career paths in Canada, including:
+Graduates of the Master of Public Health with Specialization in Indigenous and Northern Health can pursue a variety of career paths in Canada, including:

-- Public Health Educator: Develops and implements educational programs to promote health awareness in communities.
+- Health Educator: Design and deliver educational programs to promote health awareness in Indigenous communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.